praabindhp/Simple-Chat_App/README.md

 # Simple-Chat_App
-Simple Chat App - Tact Chat
+Simple Chat App In HTML

+Intergrated With Socket